-Climate change became real for millions of people around the world in 2019.
+Climate change in 2019: Climate change became real for millions of people around the world in 2019.
+Here are the facts.

 No longer just a scientific hypothesis that could never hit home, fires, floods and other extreme weather events in 2019 made it abundantly clear that humans have changed the Earth in significant ways by burning fossil fuels.

 In fact, we now know that scientists have underestimated the far-reaching consequences of climate change.
 Increasingly dangerous tipping points — with unknown effects predicted to spiral out of control — are being breached before our eyes.

 Here’s a look at our climate crisis by the numbers in 2019.
 It’s also a glimpse of what a warming world in 2020 and beyond will look like unless humans make drastic and immediate cuts to fossil fuel use.

 As reported by Mongabay, the environmental group Monitoring of the Andean Amazon Project found that in 2019, 1,150 square miles of Amazon forest was cleared and burned.
 This amounts to 65% of all deforestation occurring between 2017-2019.
 The land was cleared to make way for planting soybeans to feed the growing numbers of cattle in the Amazon raised for beef.